C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 <!-- section -->

-### 1.c  Create a new account and a new timeline | 120 min
+### 1.c  Create a new timeline | 120 min
 <!-- section-contents -->

-- Create at least four entries on a timeline about a topic related either to Boder’s life or to early accounts on experiences in concentration camps.
+- Create your own account and a new timeline.
+Create at least four entries on a timeline about a topic related either to Boder’s life or to early accounts on experiences in concentration camps.

 You could consider:
 - Politics and societal developments:    Think of the political situation in countries that Boder lived in or travelled to: Latvia, Russia, Siberia, Japan, Mexico, United States, Europe.